 Pedestrian safety improvements have been made on most of the roads within and around the campus area in the last decade.
 Some of these improvements, including raised crosswalks and intersections, were constructed to reduce vehicle speeds in certain parts of campus.
 These traffic calming measures also benefit bicyclists by bringing automobile speeds closer to those of the bicyclists with whom they share the road.

-The speed limit on all campus roads is 25 mph, and this speed limit is enforced by UNC-CH DPS officers.
+The speed limit on all campus roads is 25 mph, and this speed limit is enforced by UNC-Chapel Hill DPS officers.
 Many of the roads that enter campus are high-volume, higher-speed (35 mph) streets.
 Drivers often appear to come onto campus roads traveling faster than the posted speed.
 In general, it has been observed that few drivers use the cross-campus streets as through routes, and most vehicles on the roads that cross through campus likely have a destination within campus.

 There are few campus streets with bicycle facilities (see Figure 10).
 Bike lanes exist on both sides of South Columbia Street between Fordham Boulevard and Manning Drive.
 At Manning Drive, where South Columbia Street becomes one way northbound, a bike lane exists on the east side of the road between Manning Drive and just south of North Medical Drive.
 This bike lane then transitions to shared lane markings which end at South Road.
 Additionally, there is a single southbound bike lane on the west side of Pittsboro Street that extends from Cameron Avenue to University Drive.

 The pathway network was developed to create direct connections for pedestrians between buildings, with the oldest pathways of Polk and McCorkle Places dating back to early in the University’s history.
 These pathways run parallel to and diagonally between buildings in the historic quads.
 In many locations the paths are interrupted by short sets of stairs such as those to the Lower Quad located on Raleigh Street.